SAP/spartacus-docs/_pages/fsa/features/user-request-framework/fsa-configurable-fnol-process.md

 ## Introduction

-The First Notice of Loss sample process has been implemented in the Financial Services Accelerator on the Auto Insurance product.
+The First Notice of Loss (FNOL) sample process has been implemented in the Financial Services Accelerator on the Auto Insurance product.
 However, the Financial Services Accelerator enables you to create a tailor-made FNOL process for your insurance products using the User Request Framework.

 To create a tailor-made FNOL process for an insurance product: